In Michigan, about 10 percent of the population has asthma, but only 50 percent of adults with asthma report that their condition is well controlled.

-Use Asthma Guidelines Implementation Steps & Tools (GIST) to integrate the national asthma guidelines into your practice's everyday care of patients with asthma.
+The Asthma Initiative of Michigan's Asthma Guidelines Implementation Steps & Tools (GIST) can help you integrate national asthma guidelines into your practice's everyday care of patients with asthma.

-E-Asthma Action Plans: These easy-to-use fillable PDF plans can be customized to your clinic and added to EHRs, in 0-4 years old, Student (5-18) and Adult
+E-Asthma Action Plans: These easy-to-use fillable PDF plans can be customized to your clinic and added to EHRs, in 0-4 years old, Student (5-18), and Adult versions

-Refer newly diagnosed patients or those with hard-to-control asthma to Managing Asthma Through Case Management in Homes (MATCH), a home-based intensive asthma case management program.
-For adults and children, in Genesee, Ingham, Kent, Muskegon, Ottawa and Wayne counties.
+Refer newly diagnosed patients or those with hard-to-control asthma to Managing Asthma Through Case Management in Homes (MATCH), a home-based, intensive asthma case management program for adults and children in Genesee, Ingham, Macomb, Oakland, and Wayne counties.
 Some health plan coverage.
-Flyers: Patient (English), Patient (Spanish), Provider

-Use the Michigan Asthma Resource Kit (MARK) patient handouts to help explain everything from inhalers to insurance; warning signs to work-related asthma.
+The Michigan Asthma Resource Kit (MARK) patient handouts can help explain everything from inhalers to insurance and from warning signs to work-related asthma.

 For more information, contact Tisa Vorce of the MDHHS Asthma Program at 517-335-9463.